thehackerwithin/illinois/make.md

 LIBS = -L/share/apps/lib -l:libtrng4.a -L./lib -lblas /usr/lib64/atlas/liblapack.so
 CXXLDFLAGS = -O2

+#if DEBUG is set to y add debug flags to CXXFLAGS
 ifeq ($(DEBUG),y)
         CXXFLAGS += -DDEBUG
         CXXFLAGS += -g
 endif

+#if USE_OMP is set to y add libraries for OMP
 ifeq ($(USE_OMP),y)
         CXXFLAGS += -fopenmp
         LIBS += -lgomp
 endif

+#create a variable, CPPS, with all the files in the directory that end in .cpp
 CPPS = $(wildcard *.cpp)
+#create a variable, OBJS, with the extensions to the sorce files changed from .cpp to .o
 OBJS = $(CPPS:.cpp=.o)
+#create a list of the file names without extensions
+SOURCE = $(foreach file,$(CPPS),$(notdir $(basename $(file))))

+#create the executable dependent on all the object files
 PottsOMP: $(OBJS)
         $(CXX) $(CXXLDFLAGS) $(OBJS) -o $@ $(LIBS)

+#From each .cpp file in the directory create a rule for a .o file of the same name dependent on this .cpp file.
+There is another (deprecated) way of doing this .cpp.o:
 %.o: %.cpp
         $(CXX) $(CXXFLAGS) -c $<

 clean:
         rm -f PottsOMP *.exe *.o *~

+#This target creates a file, depends.mk, with the depencies for each .o file.
+This saves one the trouble of tries to keep track of the .h files themselves.
 depends :
 	@ rm -f depends.mk
 	@ for f in $(SOURCE); do $(CXX) -MM $$f.cpp -MT $$f.o >> depends.mk; done

+#include the file created by the above target
 include depend.mk

 $cat depend.mk